 CO-CREATING THE DESIRED FUTURE FOR SOUTHERN TRANSYLVANIA

-Our work in Transylvania builds upon previous research carried out within the project ‘Sustainable Landscapes in Southern Transylvania ’.
+Our work in Transylvania built upon previous research carried out within the project ‘Sustainable Landscapes in Southern Transylvania ’.
 The “system understanding” of this area was generated during five years (2011-2016) of interdisciplinary, place-based social-ecological research addressing the challenge of sustainability in the cultural landscape of Southern Transylvania.
 An overview of our transdisciplinary work in Transylvania managing the interface between non-governmental organisations (NGOs) leading the local pathway to transformation, and our grounded system knowledge of the area can be found here .
-During our long-term engagement with the practitioners of change in the area, we also co-generated in a scenario building exercise a shared vision called Balance Brings Beauty for the future of Southern Transylvania up to 2042.
+During our long-term engagement with the practitioners of change in the area, we also co-generated in a scenario building exercise a shared vision called Balance Brings Beauty for the future of Southern Transylvania up to 2043.
 In short, this vision outlined a future that balances a good quality of life with ecological sustainability.
 It provided a useful object to shaping the case with NGOs.

 PRESENT: ACKNOWLEDGING AND RESPECTING LOCAL EFFORTS FOR SUSTAINABILITY